cferwerda/socsci_bootcamp/README.md

 You can toggle between the layers in the right-hand toolbar to change how each is styled.
 [More details here](http://docs.cartodb.com/tutorials/multilayer_overview.html)

 To remove a layer from your map, click on the small grey X next to the layer.

+To reorder layers on your map, click on the layer title and drag it up or down in the list of layers.

 #####Add Map Elements
 Click the *Add Element* button on the lefthand side of the screen.
 This allows you to add a legend, text box, annotation (linked to a particular location & zoom level), or image (e.g., a logo).
 Simply drag and drop to move them to the desired location, and click on an element to activate the formatting toolbar.
 Click [here] (http://docs.cartodb.com/cartodb-editor.html#add-element) for more details.